utsavanand2/docs/docs/get-started/quickstart-ingresscontroller-cert-manager.md

-# Expose Your IngressController and get TLS from LetsEncrypt
+# Quick-start: Expose Your IngressController and get TLS from LetsEncrypt and cert-manager

-In this quick-start we will configure the inlets-operator to use inlets-pro (a TCP proxy) to expose NginxIngress so that it can receive HTTPS certificates via LetsEncrypt and cert-manager.
+In this quick-start we will configure the inlets-operator to use inlets-pro (a TCP proxy) to expose NginxIngress so that it can receive HTTPS certificates via LetsEncrypt and [cert-manager](https://github.com/jetstack/cert-manager).

+> You will need an inlets PRO license, [start a 14-day free trial](https://inlets.dev/).

-> Note: If you don't have a license for inlets-pro, you can get [a 14-day free trial](https://docs.google.com/forms/d/e/1FAIpQLScfNQr1o_Ctu_6vbMoTJ0xwZKZ3Hszu9C-8GJGWw1Fnebzz-g/viewform), or just use the free OSS inlets option, your IngressController will be able to serve plaintext HTTP over port 80, but you won't be able to obtain a TLS certificate.
+If you don't have a license for inlets PRO, then your IngressController will only be able to serve plaintext HTTP over port 80 and you won't be able to obtain a TLS certificate.

 ## Pre-reqs